 Note:All instructions on configuration and settings given in this guide refer to the latest FRITZ!OS for the FRITZ!Box.

 1 Establishing a DECT connection

 - Push the "DECT" button on your FRITZ!Box.
 Hold down the button for at least 6 seconds until the "DECT" or "Info" LED on the FRITZ!Box begins to flash.
 The FRITZ!Box is in registration mode as long as the LED flashes.

 - Push the "MENU" button on the radiator control within 2 minutes.

 - Select the menu item "FUNK" or "Anmeldung" on the radiator control and then push the "OK" button.

-- The message "Login was successful" is shown in the display of FRITZ!DECT 301.
+- The message "Anmeldung war erfolgreich" is shown in the display of FRITZ!DECT 301.

-- If you have a FRITZ!DECT 300 or Comet DECT, wait until "SUCH" flashes in the display and then push the "OK" button.
+- Wait until "SUCH" flashes in the display of FRITZ!DECT 300 and then push the "OK" button.

-The DECT connection is established as soon as the "Radio link" symbol in the display of the radiator control lights up continuously.
+The DECT connection is established as soon as the "Radio link" symbol is shown continuously in the display of the radiator control.